 NEFAB Programme maintains a streamlined stakeholder management and communications.
-NEFAB Customer consultation is a regular event, enabling a dialogue with airspace users and playing a vital role for deciding further improvements in NEFAB airspace.
+NEFAB Customer consultation will be arranged upon the need to enable dialogue with airspace users for deciding further improvements in NEFAB airspace.

-Tim eline/Annua l resource ne eed (man-we eks) No Strategic targets/goals 2018 2019 2020 2021 2022 Remarks 5.5.1 Cooperation with international org anisations 1) Contributing development of key- positions of CANSO for common voice of ANSPs 2 2) Development and operation of European ATM network in cooperation with NM 4 contributing to the evolution of NM and development of network services, active participation in NMB and NDOP 5.5.2 Developing collaborative custome r relations manageme nt and strea mlined pub lic relations ; 1) Customer relations management - \rightarrow urce need (man-weeks) per of international travels 6 12 N/A N/A N/A N/A
+Tim eline/Annual Demender No No Strategic targets/goals 2021 2022 2023 2024 Remarks 5.5.1 Cooperation with international organisations 1) Contributing development of key- positions of CANSO for common voice of ANSPs 2) Development and operation of Co-ordinated European ATM network in cooperation with NM participation in NMB and NDOP